 |Second installment – 30%||March 2018|

 - the president or executive director

-At the end of November, Manitoba Education will send a customized interim report to each grant recipient.
-This report must be completed and sent to Manitoba Education by mid-January.
+In December, Manitoba Education and Training will send a customized interim report to each grant recipient.
+This report must be completed and sent to the department by the end of January.

-At the end of April, Manitoba Education will send a customized final report to each grant recipient.
-This report must be completed and sent to Manitoba Education by mid-September.
+In May, Manitoba Education and Training will send a customized final report to each grant recipient.
+This report must be completed and sent to the department by mid-September.

 For further information, please contact: